danielolaszy/twitch-getFollowers/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/Voiidv2/twitch-getFollowers)

-This project allows the user to input a list of channels as a `channels.csv` file and get all the users that follow the channels in the file
+This project allows the user to input a list of channels into a `channels.csv` file and get all the users that follow the channels in the file.

 ## Getting Started